 The decision should also be made based on the target for the procedures.
 An adult’s best option varies from a child’s best option.
-To help you know which option will be best for you or your child, we will compare the similarities and the differences between the two procedures.
+To help you know which option will be best for you or your child, we will compare the two procedures’ similarities and differences.

 There are dental sealants for kids and dental sealants for adults.
-Dental sealants unlike fillings are preventive treatment conducted on the back end teeth which are premolars and molars with deep crevices.
+Dental sealants, unlike fillings, are preventive treatments conducted on the back end teeth, which are premolars and molars with deep crevices.
 The deep crevices are known to cause decay by hosting bacteria.
 Having them sealed prevents the cluster and settlement of decay-causing bacteria.

-The sealant is a plastic film that comes in the color of the tooth and is applied on the surface of the teeth taking the natural shape of the teeth grooves.
-The flowing material once settled is cured using ultraviolet light so that it becomes hard.
-The dentist then has to ensure that the patient’s bite is aligned creating a smooth surface that can be cleaned normally.
+The sealant is a plastic film that comes in the tooth’s color and is applied on the surface of the teeth taking the natural shape of the teeth grooves.
+The flowing material, once settled, is cured using ultraviolet light so that it becomes hard.
+The dentist then must ensure that the patient’s bite is aligned, creating a smooth surface that can be cleaned normally.

-Sealants are ideally applied to kids and sealants for kids’ teeth can be avoided by regular brushing of teeth and high levels of oral hygiene.
-On the other hand, depending on the level of damage, you may find the need for filling mandatory.
-If you are going for filling, you should expect the natural structure of teeth to be changed as the decayed parts are removed which is not the case for sealants.
+Sealants are ideally applied to kids, and sealants for kids’ teeth can be avoided by regular brushing and high levels of oral hygiene.
+On the other hand, depending on the level of damage, you may find filling mandatory.
+If you are going for filling, you should expect the natural structure of teeth to be changed as the decayed parts are removed, which is not the case for sealants.

-In summation, sealants are good for kids to prevent tooth decay.it is a preventive measure that if taken seriously when the kids are still young, they can prevent future filling.
-Dental sealants for adults on the other hand can be prevented by ensuring the grooves in the teeth are regularly cleaned and settling food sediments always removed.
+In summation, sealants are good for kids to prevent tooth decay.
+It is a preventive measure that can prevent future filling if taken seriously when the kids are still young.
+On the other hand, dental sealants for adults can be prevented by ensuring the grooves in the teeth are regularly cleaned and settling food sediments always removed.

-To know more about these issues and your options consider searching dentists near me and visit the nearest dentist for a better explanation that is based on the evaluation of your dental condition.
-This way, you can get the right advice that matches your specific needs and have the intervention that is right for you or your child.
+To know more about these issues and your options, consider searching dentists near me and visit the nearest dentist for a better explanation based on the evaluation of your dental condition.
+This way, you can get the right advice that matches your specific needs and have the right intervention for you or your child.